F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 |

-which will look for BIG-IPs Virtual Addresses (on traffic-group 1) try to match them to Secondary IPs.
+This will look for BIG-IPs Virtual Addresses (on traffic-group 1) and try to match them to Secondary IPs.

 |